altreact/archbk/README.md

    1) get the script into your "~/Downloads" directory
    2) get CROSH shell going (press ctrl + alt + t, then enter "shell")
    3) "sudo sh ~/Downloads/make-archbk_drv.sh" (this runs the script as root. no root, and the script can't do it's thing)
-   4) Follow the instructions the scrip gives you (The script will let you kows if something is funky) & Let the script do it's thing.
+   4) follow the instructions the scrip gives you (The script will let you kows if something is funky) & Let the script do it's thing.
    5) boot Arch Linux ARM enjoy!

    username: root